carvel-dev/kapp/docs/config.md

 #### templateRules

-`templateRules` how template resources affect other resources.
-In above example, template config maps are said to affect deployments.
+`templateRules` specify how versioned resources affect other resources.
+In above example, versioned config maps are said to affect deployments.
+[Read more about versioned resources](diff.md#versioned-resources).

 #### additionalLabels